 The instrument will log the main-menu variables if real-time clock option is installed.
-The logs are at fixed intervals of hours, days, weeks, months and years.
-The instrument can store a total of more than 1000 log entries.
+The logging occurs at the preprogrammed time intervals and the instrument can store up to 50000 log entries.

-If the number of log entries exceeds the programmed number for a particular time interval, the oldest log entry is overwritten by the newest one for that time interval.
+If the number of log entries exceeds the storage capacity then the oldest log entry is overwritten by the newest one.